Innovations in Machine Tool in Process Measurement and Feedback with Metrology Close Loop

 Machine tool probes are designed to work in the harsh environment of the machining environment and can be loaded like a cutting tool directly from the tool magazine.
 In order to perform high precision metrology on a machine tool, first the probe measuring accuracy must be achieved.
 The measurement errors of a probe also originate from several causes.
 Each one of these causes has been studied and a calibration method has been developed to compensate for these errors.

 - Probe trigger points: This is especially a common problem with kinematic probes.
 The trigger point of the probe depends on the pressure vector of the point measured and the measuring velocity used.

 - Probe run-out errors: Probe styli are normally indicated like a cutting tool to assure there is minimum run-out from the center.
-However, this is a lengthy process and has to be done manually.
+However, this is a lengthy process and must be done manually.
 Special calibration methods have been developed to automatically detect and compensate for these errors rather than relying on external methods of presetting.
-Any run-out errors detected are calculated as offsets and applied at any position of a 5 axis head configuration.
+Any run-out errors detected are calculated as offsets and applied at any position of a 5-axis head configuration..